belgianmobileid/doc/index.md

 <a name="Onboarding"></a>
 ## Getting started

 In order to start your integration you will first need to setup your personal Sanbox environment.
-To do this you will be requested to provide the following information :
+To do so, you will be requested to provide the following information :

 <ul>
   <li>Contact details such as your email, name, phone number.</li>